pe-st/apidocs/README.md

 Example using MicroProfile OpenAPI (note that there are small differences to the Swagger OpenAPI, e.g. there is no `responses` in the MicroProfile `@Operation`)

-- Examples with and without Lombok
-- The Lombok one is more detailed (because there's less boilerplate to write)

 Links:

 - [MicroProfile OpenAPI Spec](https://github.com/eclipse/microprofile-open-api/blob/master/spec/src/main/asciidoc/microprofile-openapi-spec.adoc#operation)